Celebrate Words Matter Week during the first full week of March.

 There are many ways to celebrate the importance of words during Words Matter Week.
-We’ve listed a few below to help you get started, but we encourage you to get creative and share the message in as many ways as you can (we’d love to hear what you do!).
-If you’d like to be a Words Matter Catalyst, print copies of the poster and share them with your local libraries, bookstores, schools, or other organizations.
+We’ve listed a few to help you get started, but we encourage you to get creative and share the message in as many ways as you can (we’d love to hear what you do!).
+If you’d like to be a Words Matter Catalyst, you may print copies of the poster and share them with your local libraries, bookstores, schools, or other organizations.

 Create an interesting display of books about words, including dictionaries, grammar guides, thesauri, and even etiquette guides.

 Host a special storytime with books about words.

 Create a special display of word-related books with funny titles such as

 - Woe Is I: The Grammarphobe’s Guide to Better English in Plain English,

 - Things That Make Us (Sic): The Society for the Promotion of Good Grammar Takes on Madison Avenue, Hollywood, the White House, and the World

 - Miss Thistlebottom’s Hobgoblins: The Careful Writer’s Guide to the Taboos, Bugbears and Outmoded Rules of English Usage